insight-centre/saffron/README.md

 #### Maven
 Saffron uses [Apache Maven](https://maven.apache.org/) to run, it should therefore be installed (the recommended version is [Maven 3.5.4](https://maven.apache.org/docs/3.5.4/release-notes.html)).

+Maven can be obtained through package managers such as APT or may be installed as follows:

 1. Download Maven
 ```